azizgaf/azizgaf/README.md

 - 🐍 I am also proficient at Python which is the first programming language I learnt which grew my passion for programming through projects I completed using modules such as PyGame.

-- 🔭 I am currently learning PowerShell and its applications to improve my knowledge in cybersecurity.
+- 🔭 I am currently learning PowerShell and its applications to improve my cybersecurity skills.

 Here is my portfolio of my recent personal projects.
 </b>